-To be eligible for the PHC Program, Texas residents must be 21+ years old and require assistance to perform at least one of the activities of daily living, such as bathing, grooming, eating or toileting.
+To be eligible for the PHC program, Texas residents must be 21+ years old and require assistance to perform at least one of the activities of daily living, such as bathing, grooming, eating, or toileting.
 Their functional limitation must result from a medical condition and must be documented by a medical professional.

-The financial eligibility criteria for PHC are the same as for regular Texas Medicaid.
-In 2019, a single aged (65 and over) person applying must have income below $771 per month and the value of their assets cannot be greater than $2,000.
-If the applicant owns a home, this does not include any home equity that they might have in their primary residence.
+Some assets, however, are considered exempt.
+For instance, if the applicant owns a home, the asset limit does not include the home given it is their primary residence.
 However, if they do not live in their home and it is clear they will not be returning for medical reasons and they do not have a spouse that lives in the home, then the home is valued in their assets.

 It is possible to qualify for Medicaid in Texas when one exceeds the financial limits by re-allocation of income and assets into trusts and exempt resources.
 To do this, it is recommended that a Medicaid planning professional provide guidance as these processes can be complicated and carry financial risks.
-More information.
+Learn more.

 This program is administered by the Texas Health and Human Services Commission.
 Visit their website to learn more.
 Readers should be aware that their webpage does not provide much additional information, nor is it intended for a consumer audience.